sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-10-24T09:41:18.000Z**
+**2023-10-25T12:14:49.000Z**

 \#LoadsheddingUpdate

-Tuesday, 24 October 2023
+Wednesday, 25 October 2023

-Loadsheddinng will remain suspended until 16:00 on Wednesday.
-The continued suspension of loadshedding for more than four days is due to sufficient emergency generation reserves and the anticipated  evening peak demand for today of…
+Whilst the generation fleet is currently fairly constrained,  emergency reserves are adequate and as a result, loadshedding will remain suspended until 16:00 on Thursday.
+Stage 1 loadshedding will resume on Thursday from 16:00…